dallonf/promise-fns/README.md

 ### fromCallback(cb => fn(...args, cb)) => Promise

-Allows you to capture the result of a callback function as a promise.
+Allows you to capture the result of a Node callback function as a promise.
+This assumes the Node callback pattern of `function(err, result)`.

 Example: